Back to Overview

 Separation of Duties

 A control principle requiring multiple people to complete sensitive tasks.
-Authorization systems must enforce SoD policies—for example, preventing the same person from creating and approving a transaction.
+Authorization systems must enforce SoD policies, for example preventing the same person from creating and approving a transaction.

 Related:CompliancePolicyAccess Control